Get

 Conclusion

-Keeping multiple pets can be beneficial for the pets themselves, offering company and entertainment for all animals.
+Keeping multiple pets can be beneficial in some cases, offering company and entertainment for all animals.
 It can also benefit you, but it does take more commitment than keeping a single pet.

 Think about the characters of your existing animals before introducing new pets.
 And don’t just assume that pets will get along eventually.
 There may be some cases where introductions are never possible.
-Monitor those that you do introduce to make sure they do not show signs of aggression, anxiety, or depression.
+Monitor those that you do introduce to make sure they do not show signs of aggression, anxiety, or stress-related behavioral issues.

 Featured Image Credit: Irina Kozorog, Shutterstock